dror-ziv/Frida-Signal-Hook/README.md

 # Frida-Signal-Hook
-Frida-Signal-Hook: Capturing In-Out Messages and Saving to SQL Database this project was done as an assignment.
+Frida-Signal-Hook: Capturing In-Out Messages and Saving to SQL Database.

+this project was done as an assignment.
 For a complete write-up of the development process, please refer to the [WRITE.md file](https://github.com/dror-ziv/Frida-Signal-Hook/blob/main/WRITEUP.md).

 ## Introduction